-This Operation Manual was written for people installing, operating, and troubleshooting Reno A & E Model T-110 inductive loop vehicle detectors.
-The Model T-110 inductive loop vehicle detector is a single channel, shelf-mount type loop detector with delay and extension timing.
-The Model T-110 is designed to meet or exceed the NEMA Standards TS 1-1989.
+This Operation Manual was written for people installing, operating, and troubleshooting Reno A & E Model T-100 inductive loop vehicle detectors.
+The Model T-100 inductive loop vehicle detector is a single channel, shelf-mount type, inductive loop vehicle detector designed to meet or exceed NEMA Standards TS 1-1989 defined in Section 15 for Type 1 (relay output) and Type 2 (solid state output) Inductive Loop Detectors.

-The Model T-110 uses a microcontroller to monitor and process signals from the loop / lead-in circuit.
+The Model T-100 uses a microcontroller to monitor and process signals from the loop / lead-in circuit.
 The operation of the detector is programmed with a front panel mounted six-position DIP switch module to provide the following selections:

-Seven Sensitivity Levels (-ΔL/L%) and OFF.
+Seven Sensitivity Levels ( $-\Delta L/L\%$ ) and OFF.